4 Ways to Travel from Florence to Venice for an Unforgettable Trip

 The best way to travel between cities is by train.
 Italy has an extensive and efficient rail network, with high-speed trains connecting major cities like Rome, Florence, Venice, and Milan.

-Is it safe to drink tap water in Italy?
+Can I drink tap water in Florence Italy?

 Yes, tap water is safe to drink in Italy.
 Many public fountains also provide clean drinking water.